Study in the United States

 Engineering (All Branches)

 From mechanical and electrical to biomedical and aerospace, US engineering programmes are world-leading.
 MIT, Stanford, Purdue, Georgia Tech, and the UC system offer exceptional research facilities and industry connections.
-Most engineering programmes qualify for STEM OPT.
+Most engineering programmes qualify for OPT.

 Business & MBA

-US business schools dominate global rankings β€” Harvard Business School, Wharton, Stanford GSB, Kellogg, and Booth are perennial leaders.
+US business schools dominate global rankings โ€” Harvard Business School, Wharton, Stanford GSB, Kellogg, and Booth are perennial leaders.
 MBA graduates from top schools command starting salaries of $150,000+.
-STEM-designated MBA programmes are increasingly common.
+Many MBA programmes now offer OPT-eligible specialisations.

 Data Science & Analytics

 One of the fastest-growing fields, with dedicated programmes at Columbia, NYU, Northwestern, and UT Austin.
-Strong demand from every industry β€” tech, finance, healthcare, consulting.
-All data science programmes are STEM-designated.
+Strong demand from every industry โ€” tech, finance, healthcare, consulting.
+All data science programmes are OPT-eligible.

 Finance & Economics